[?] Subscribe To This Site

 The point

+Does this sound nit-picky or pedantic?
 Maybe it does to the writers of the Mickey Mouse show.
 But I’m really just asking for some common sense.

 In the real world, people do scrunch and they really do sometimes package items in boxes that are a bit larger than needed.
 Why should we—the viewers—assume that they don’t?

 The answer is that we shouldn’t.
-Not unless we know something about Minnie Mouse--not unless we know what her unstated assumptions are.
+Not unless we know something about Minnie Mouse.
+Not unless we know what her unstated assumptions are.

 And that’s the point.
 I don’t know what goes on in Minnie Mouse’s head, and I don’t suppose that my kids do, either.
 The writers of the Mickey Mouse show asked us to solve the problem based on information about the size of the bow and the size of the boxes.